rushanc/Notes-Mobile-Application/README.md

 # Notes-Mobile-Application
-This is a Mobile application that can be store data. and also have a crud operation.
+This is a Mobile application that can be store data and also have a crud operation.